-CloudBees Feature Management is the most developer-friendly and secure feature flag management platform today.
-We are the industry’s only self-managed feature flag management platform available to financial companies wanting to keep their user data secure in on-premise environments, and have a SaaS-version as well.
+CloudBees Feature Management is the most developer-friendly and privacy-focused feature flag management platform today.
 Our unique architecture ensures no personal identifiable information (PII) from your end customers can be collected on our platform, ensuring user data security.
-And better yet, we offer this solution with tight integrations between our other CloudBees tools such as CloudBees CD and CloudBees SDM for even greater overall value across your CI/CD toolchain.
+And better yet, we offer this solution with tight integrations with the rest of the CloudBees platform to ensure there is tight governance and visibility in the CI/CD process.

 Use CloudBees Feature Management to Give Your Company an Edge

 The demands on IT in financial services will only continue to grow, and the risk associated with changing technology and increased complexity across devices and systems will not go away anytime soon.
 CloudBees Feature Management offers the most secure, enterprise-ready feature flag platform today that will allow you to continue innovating at high velocity while also decreasing risk.
 And, it’s a feature flag platform from the company that is already widely trusted by the world’s leading financial services institutions.